bco-bc/fbmm-cg-simul/README.md

 ## Running

-From the CLI, enter
+Using the CLI, type the following

-cg-simulator -c config.js
+cg-simulator -c conf/config.js

-Here, config.js is a JSON-based configuration file to set up the RESTful endpoint.
+Here, 'config.js' is a JSON-based configuration file to set up the RESTful endpoint.